inexorgame-obsolete/wiki-mirror/automatic-benchmarking-and-debugging.md

 Use conoutf to trace your calls! you can place them almost anywhere in the code.

 ## Sauerbraten debug leftovers
-Its very interesting that nobody knows the old debugging commands which still remain in the code.
+It's very interesting that nobody knows the old debugging commands which still remain in the code.
 They are not useful anyway.
-* /aidebug [0-6] Shows waypoints and starts AI debugger
+* /aidebug [0-6] Shows waypoints (6) and starts AI debugger (1-6)
 * /debugsm [0|1] Shadow map debugger
 * /debugglare [0|1] Glare debugger
 * /debugdepthfx [0|1] Depth function debugger
-* /debugparticles [0|1] Particle debugger (not for Hanacks new Particle system)
+* /debugparticles [0|1] Particle debugger (not for Hanack's new particle system)

 ## Miliseconds and SDL_GetTicks()
 So far you can use [SDL_GetTicks()](https://wiki.libsdl.org/SDL_GetTicks) to get the number of miliseconds since the SDL initialisation (program start.)